Dementia Care and Stress Reduction

 Alzheimer's Care is 24/7.
 There is no escaping this fact.
 Even when you are "off" you're "on."

-Dissrupted sleep next to a monitor, clutching your phone like a child's blanket, constantly on red alert for the sound of a foot step, fall, or worse--the chime of a door opening.
+Disrupted sleep next to a monitor, clutching your phone like a child's blanket, constantly on red alert for the sound of a footstep, fall, or worse - the chime of a door opening.

 Time is the only commodity that can't be bought, sold, traded or bartered for.
 Time is all we have.
-And as my mom's symptoms of dementia progressed, and through her various stages of demnetia, there were times where I longed for those precious 10 minutes of time.
+And as my mom's symptoms of dementia progressed, and through her various stages of dementia, there were times where I longed for those precious 10 minutes.

 Sometimes I found them and others I didn't.

 I did the only rational thing I could do: I made lists.